ICCV-Paper-ID-2247/Submission-2247/README.md

 * The trained checkpoints will be saved in ``Models_PCL`` folder.

+## Prototype Conformity Loss Training without Joint Supervision with CE Loss

+* The model's trained checkpoints are saved in ``Models_PCL_Only`` folder.

+``accuracy_nmc.py`` -- ( Evaluate the performance of model trained without joint supervision.
+Here Nearest Mean Classsifier is used for class prediction.)

 ## Adversarial Training
 ``pcl_training_adversarial_fgsm.py`` -- ( Adversarial Training using FGSM Attack).